myarichuk/MitM/README.md

 5. Issue an *HTTP* request to **http://localhost:5555/changekey?newkey=foobar123** (or any other new key).
 This will initiate a key changing protocol.
 6. The following log entries at **MITMPROXY** interface should appear (switch to log mode by pressing *shift + E*, capital 'e')

+*credit: this experiment is based on the excellent demo here: https://github.com/kientuong114/docker-mitm*

 ![decoded secret](decoded_secret.JPG)